daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 - Verification: Test
 - Safety Impact: None

-#### REQ-TRAQ-SWL-29 Load schema
+#### REQ-TRAQ-SWL-29 DELETED

-Reqtraq SHALL load a schema file 'attributes.json' which describes the valid range of requirement attributes and use it to validate requirements against.
-The schema allows the following settings to be specified:
-- name: the name of attribute expected
-- filter: which requirements the attribute applies to, as a regexp
-- required: has one of the following values:
-    - true: the attribute is required (default value if not set)
-    - false: the attribute is optional
-    - any: at least one of the attributes marked as this is required
-- value: the value expected for the attribute, as a regexp

-##### Attributes:
-- Parents: REQ-TRAQ-SWH-13
-- Rationale:
-- Verification: Test
-- Safety Impact: None

 #### REQ-TRAQ-SWL-25 Uniform requirement ID format

 Reqtraq SHALL check that the requirements defined in each document have a correct id, composed of four parts separated by `-`:

-1. `REQ` or `ASM`
+1. The variant of the requirement, which must be either `REQ` or `ASM`
-2. the project/system abbrev, identical to the first part of the document name where the requirement is defined, e.g. "TRAQ" for "TRAQ-100-ORD.md"
+2. the project/system prefix, which is specified by the document as part of the requirement specification
-3. the requirement type:
+3. the requirement level, which is specified by the document as part of the requirement specification.
+Typically it is one of:
     - `SYS` for system/overall requirements (defined in ORD documents)
     - `SWH` for software high-level requirements (defined in SRD documents)
     - `SWL` for software low-level requirements (defined in SDD documents)